 - Social Protection: Social Protection Responses to Displacement and Integration

 - Jobs: Global Questions on Forced Displacement and Jobs

 - Gender: Building the evidence base on gender specific vulnerabilities in forced displacement contexts

-- Improving programs through impact evaluations: This initiative supports World Bank, UNHCR and DFID operations that require research to answer specific questions that constrain operational delivery.
+Improving programs through impact evaluations: This initiative supports World Bank, UNHCR and FCDO operations that require research to answer specific questions that constrain operational delivery.
 Grants finance impact evaluations that address one or more specific questions and are expected to produce results that can be used directly to improve existing operations and feed into program policies and design.
 The program currently includes 14 impact evaluations:

 - Afghanistan: Impact evaluation of the Targeting the Ultra Poor graduation program - Full paper.
 Policy brief.

 - Afghanistan: Assessment of the socio-economic outcomes, movement patterns and reintegration challenges of Afghan returnees - Full paper.

 - Bangladesh: Impact evaluation of a child protection program in Rohingya refugee camps

 - Cameroon: Impact evaluation of a program to prevent intimate partner violence among refugees and host communities (Social Safety Nets project)